Function Basis Encoding of Numerical Features in Factorization Machines: Discussion

 \section{Discussion}

-We presented an easy to implement approach for improving the accuracy of the factorization machine family whose input includes numerical features.
-Our scheme avoids increasing the number of model parameters and introducing over-fitting, by relying on the approximation power of cubic splines.
-This is explained by the spanning property together with the spline approximation theorems.
-Moreover, the discretization strategy described in Section \ref{sec:discretization} allows our idea to be integrated into an existing recommendation system without introducing major changes to the production code that utilizes the model to rank items.
+We presented an easy to implement approach for improving the accuracy of the factorization machine family whose input includes numerical fields.
+Our scheme avoids increasing the number of model parameters and over-fitting, by relying on the approximation power of \oren{"Splines"} splines.
+This is explained by the spanning property along with the \oren{"Spline"} spline approximation theorems.
+Moreover, the discretization strategy described in Section \ref{sec:discretization} allows our idea to be integrated into an existing recommendation system without introducing major changes to the production code that utilizes the model to rank items, i.e., inference. \oren{", i.e., inference."}.

-It is easy to verify that our idea can be extended to factorization machine models of higher order \cite{hofm}.In particular, the spanning property in Lemma \ref{thm:spanning_property} still holds, and the pairwise spanning property in Lemma \ref{thm:2d_spanning_property} becomes $q$-wise spanning property from machines of order $q$.
+It is easy to verify that our idea can be extended to factorization machine models of higher order \citep{hofm}.
+This has been shown in \citet{rugamer2022fm} for vanilla higher order FMs, but can be extended to ``field-informed'' variants of higher order FMs.
+In particular, the spanning property in Lemma \ref{thm:spanning_property} still holds, and the pairwise spanning property in Lemma \ref{thm:2d_spanning_property} becomes $q$-wise spanning property from machines of order $q$.
 However, to keep the paper focused and readable, we keep the analysis out of the scope of this paper.

 With many advantages, our approach is not without limitations.
-We do not eliminate the need for data research, which is often required when working with tabular data, since the data still needs to be analyzed to fit a function that roughly resembles the empirical CDF.
-Feature engineering becomes somewhat easier, but some work still has to be done.
+We do not eliminate the need for data research and feature engineering, which is often required when working with tabular data, since the data still needs to be analyzed to fit a function that roughly resembles the empirical CDF.
+We believe that feature engineering becomes easier and more systematic, but some work still has to be done.

-Finally, we would like to note that our approach may not be applicable to all kinds of numerical fields.
-For example, consider a product recommendation system with a field containing the price of a product.
+Finally, we would like to note two drawbacks.
+First, our approach slightly reduces interpretability, since we cannot associate a feature with a corresponding learned latent vector.
+Second, our approach may not be applicable to all kinds of numerical fields.
+For example, consider a product recommendation system with a product price field.
 Usually higher prices mean a different category of products, leading to a possibly different trend of user preferences.
-In that case, the optimal segmentized output as a function of the product's price is probably far from having small (higher order) derivatives, and thus cubic splines may perform poorly, and possibly even worse than simple binning.
+In that case, the optimal segmentized output as a function of the product's price is probably far from having small (higher order) derivatives, and thus cubic splines may perform poorly, and possibly even worse than simple binning. \oren{added balance command to make the references layout nicer}\alex{Didn't know such a command exists!}